SoInstant/surveyinator/README.md

 ### Usage
 Usage is quick and simple!
-Head to [surveyinator.ml](surveyinator.ml) to use the hosted version.
+Head to [https://surveyinator.ml](surveyinator.ml) to use the hosted version.

 Alternatively, you can simply click on this [link](https://google.com) to download the latest version.
 Make sure you have python>=3.7.
 Head to the project root and then run main.py.